 Troubleshooting Audio and Video

-This page offers suggestions if you are having issues with the audio or video in a Blackboard Collaborate session.
+Suggestions if you are having issues in a session.

-For the best experience you should use the latest version of Google Chrome Browser or Firefox, if you are not using this already please re-join the session from the original join link using this browser.
+For the best experience we recommend you should use the latest version of Google Chrome Browser.

-You must give the browser permission to use audio and video to participate in a session.
-This is necessary so that you are seen and heard.
+You must give the browser permission to use audio and video to participate in a session; this is so you can be seen and heard.

-This link provides instructions on how to set up your camera and microphone when using Collaborate Ultra via Chrome or Firefox:
+These links provides instructions on how to set up your camera and microphone when using Collaborate Ultra: